Job Purpose and Background in summary

 How to apply:

-Please upload your CV in the application form along with a covering letter as an additional document setting out how you meet the required skills and experience or key responsibilities, which should be no more than two pages.
-The deadline is 15 August 8 am UK time.
-Early applications are encouraged as interviews will be held on a rolling basis and we will close the advert as soon as we have appointed a suitable candidate.
+Please submit your CV and a one page cover letter setting out how you meet the required skills and experience or key responsibilities, which should be no more than two pages.
+Applications will be reviewed on a rolling basis with a final deadline of midnight Sunday 4th December 2022, but we reserve the right to close early if we find the right applicant.
+We are looking for the successful candidate to start as soon as possible.